 - Surgical intervention may help where there is an obvious physical lesion but, in many cases where this is not the case, it not only fails to improve matters but may lead to deterioration.
-Damage to the long thoracic nerve or the brachial plexus are possibilities.
+Damage to the long thoracic nerve or the brachial plexus is a possibility.
 Patients need careful appraisal before neurosurgery.

 - Paget-Schrötter syndrome requires thrombolysis followed by surgical decompression of the subclavian vein.
 This gives rather better results than more conservative practices such as anticoagulation.

-- Some surgeons resect the first rib and others remove the scalene muscles too.
+- Some surgeons resect the first rib through a transaxillary approach and others remove the scalene muscles too.
 Cervical ribs and fibrous bands should be removed if they are tethering the plexus.